Kevin Austin Jr.: Jacksonville Jaguars

 Austin was signed by the Jacksonville Jaguars after going undrafted in the 2022 NFL draft.
-He was waived on August 30 and signed to the practice squad the next day.
-He signed a reserve/future contract on January 23, 2023.
-On August 19, 2023, Austin caught his first professional pass against the Lions in the Jaguars second preseason game.
-He was waived on August 29.
+He was waived on August 30, 2022, and re-signed to the practice squad the next day.
+He signed a reserve/future contract with Jacksonville on January 23, 2023.
+On August 19, Austin caught his first professional pass against the Detroit Lions in the Jaguars' second preseason game.
+He was waived by the Jaguars on August 29.

 Birmingham Stallions

 On January 19, 2024, Austin signed with the Birmingham Stallions of the United Football League (UFL).
-His contract with the Stallions was terminated on July 21, 2024, to sign with an NFL team.
+His contract with the Stallions was terminated on July 21, to allow him to sign with an NFL team.

 New Orleans Saints

 Austin signed a one-year contract with the New Orleans Saints on July 22, 2024.
 He was released by the Saints during roster cuts on August 27, and signed with the team's practice squad the next day.
 On December 7, Austin was promoted to the active roster.

 On August 26, 2025, Austin was waived by the Saints as part of final roster cuts and re-signed to the practice squad the following day.
 He was promoted to the active roster on September 20, but waived two days later.
 On September 24, Austin was re-signed to the practice squad.
 On November 19, he was signed to the active roster.
+Austin was waived on December 2 and re-signed to the practice squad two days later.
+He was promoted back to the active roster on December 18.
+In Week 17 against the Tennessee Titans, Austin scored his first career touchdown on a 10-yard pass from Tyler Shough.

+On August 31, 2026, Austin was waived by the Saints and re-signed to the practice squad.